ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

 45. Complete system documentation
 46. Conduct final system testing

 This implementation plan follows a DDD and TDD approach, with each component being designed, implemented, and tested incrementally.
-The phases are organized to build up the system from core domain concepts to more complex integrations and LLM-specific enhancements, including the new LLM Microservice, vector database, and LLM CLI integration.
+The phases are organized to build up the system from core domain concepts to more complex integrations and LLM-specific enhancements.

 ## Next Steps